raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 + Next comes the plugboard wiring: S to X, K to U, Q to F, and so on
 + Finally, the rotor start position for the four six-hour period of the day are "SRC", "EEJ, "FNZ", and "SZK"

-On top of that, there were two reflectors, B or C, one of which was chosen for use.
+On top of that, there were two reflectors, B and C, one of which was chosen for use.
 For the encryption and decryption programs here, we will assume use of reflector B.

 ### One-off key